-It’s not that they’re unsalable, it’s that they're unpublishable.
+It’s not that they’re unsalable, it’s that their unpublishable.

 If you're thinking of breaking into erotica, or have already been writing erotica for some time, you may be tempted to up the ante.
 After all, it can get rather mundane writing the same sex scenes with the same themes over and over again.
 However, there are a few topics that are so taboo, they’re unpublishable.